-Custards always contain some form of milk, cream, and eggs as the main ingredients; it's the foundation of the custard's texture and flavor.
-They're typically cooked on very low heat in either dry or moist heat such as a water bath.
-Since custards are usually smooth and creamy, the low heat helps to keep the eggs in the mixture from curdling.
-Inversely, cooking any custard on a high temperature result in the egg-milk emulsion separating and turning into "curds."
-In the case of this custard, we want a little bit of curdling- it's sort of iconic for Guyanese-style custard (a variation of British baked custard).
-If it's smooth, it will resemble more of a creme brulee, but if that's how you like it then hey, I'm not judgin'.
+Custards always contain some form of milk, cream, and eggs as the main ingredients; it’s the foundation of the custard’s texture and flavor.
+It is typically cooked on very low heat in either dry or moist heat such as a water bath.
+For custards to yield a smooth and creamy texture, low heat and moisture in the oven helps to keep the eggs in the mixture from curdling.

 After whisking, slowly pour in evaporated milk and stir thoroughly.